 Plastic Free July Tips

-The theme in 2025 is "small steps, big difference" so here are some small steps we do at home you can try to make a BIG difference to your lives.
+The theme in 2025 was "small steps, big difference" so here are some small steps we do at home you can try to make a BIG difference to your lives.

 READ FULL PRESS ARTICLE: https://www.thepress.co.nz/home-property/360722355/eco-entrepreneur-emma-saunders-walks-talk-her-own-home